 During his time as a specialist analyst for Scotland Yard he discovered the mass under-recording of serious sexual offences and serious acquisitive crime.
 He eventually acted as a whistleblower, sparking a Select Committee inquiry by the British Parliament which exposed thirty years of crime figure manipulation across the country.
 As a result, the way crime is recorded and investigated in England and Wales was permanently changed and government-imposed targets were abolished.

 The Committee’s final report commended James before Parliament, stating: “We are indebted to PC Patrick for his courage in speaking out, in fulfilment of his duty to the highest standards of public service, despite intense pressures to the contrary.”
 He retired from the force in 2014 after the inquiry concluded and the Home Secretary made a commitment to revise the treatment of whistleblowers in policing.

 James has consulted on a number of crime-related issues, notably working with a Mexican NGO in 2016 to review manipulation of recorded homicide and serious violent crime rates across the country’s states.

-He is now the director of a company providing specialist analytical and intelligence products and services, working with clients globally to combat disinformation, extremism, and political interference through the manipulation of public discourse and human behaviour.
+He is now the director of a company providing specialist analytical and intelligence products and services, working with clients globally.

 James runs a number of public benefit projects.